LyfeOnEdge/unofficial-appstore/README.md

 ##### Windows:
 - Extract unofficial-appstore.zip
 - Install [python](https://www.python.org/downloads/release/python-373/)
+    - __Make sure to keep the tcl/tk checkbox ticked if doing a custom installation__
+    - You *must* restart your pc after installing python for the first time.
 - Double-click start_appstore.bat

 ##### Macintosh:
 - Extract unofficial-appstore.zip
-- Mac users may already have a compatible version of python installed, try double-clicking unofficial-appstore.py --If the file opens in a text reader, close the reader and right-click the file and open it with pylauncher
+- Mac users may already have a compatible version of python installed, try double-clicking unofficial-appstore.py
+- If the file opens in a text reader, close the reader and right-click the file and open it with pylauncher
 - If this still doesn't work, install [python](https://www.python.org/downloads/release/python-373/)

 ##### Linux:
 - Extract unofficial-appstore.zip
 - Navigate to the directory in a terminal
 - Type "python unofficial-appstore.py"
 - If you are missing dependencies do the following:
     - sudo apt-get install python3 python3-pip python3-tk
 - If you don't know how to do this you should probably be using Windows ;D

 # How to use: